Dutiful Commissioners, Honorable Representatives, Senators, and Governors, and Venerable Law Enforcement Officers of The United States of America:

 - SupremeCourt.gov (2010).
 08-1521 McDonald v.
 Chicago (06/28/2010) – 08-1521.pdf.
 Retrieved https://www.supremecourt.gov/opinions/09pdf/08-1521.pdf

 - Everything.Explained.today (2020).
 Tom M. Cooley Explained.
 Retrieved from https://everything.explained.today/Thomas_M._Cooley/

 - Legal Information Institute (LII) (06/27/1997).
 Printz v.
 United States (95-1478), 521 U.S. 898 (1997).
 Retrieved from https://www.law.cornell.edu/supct/html/95-1478.ZO.html

 - US Senate Official Website (2020).
 US Senate: Constitution of the United States.
 Retrieved from https://www.senate.gov/civics/constitution_item/constitution.html

-Click here to read the Official Oath of Office House Members take when they are Sworn in.
-Just in Case the link breaks, it’s in Title 5, Article 3331 of the United States Constitution.
+Click here to read the Official Oath of Office House Members take when they are Sworn in, located in Title 5, Article 3331 of the United States Constitution.